 - (A) Each Application must identify whether the Development Site is located in an Urban Area or Rural Area of a Uniform State Service Region.
 The Department shall make available a list of Places meeting the requirements of Tex.
-Gov't Code, §2306.004(28-a)(A) and (B), for designation as a Rural Area and those that are an Urban Area in the Site Demographics Characteristics Report.
+Gov't Code §2306.004(28-a)(A) and (B), for designation as a Rural Area and those that are an Urban Area in the Site Demographics Characteristics Report.
 Some Places are municipalities.
 For any Development Site located in the ETJ of a municipality and not in a Place, the Application shall have the Rural Area or Urban Area designation of the municipality whose ETJ within which the Development Site is located.
 For any Development Site not located within the boundaries of a Place or the ETJ of a municipality, the applicable designation is that of the closest Place. - (B) Certain areas located within the boundaries of a primary metropolitan statistical area or a metropolitan statistical area can request a Rural designation from the Department for purposes of receiving an allocation Housing Tax Credits (§2306.6740).
-In order to apply for such a designation, a letter must be submitted from a duly authorized official of the political subdivision or census designated place addressing the factors outlined in clauses (i) - (vi) of this subparagraph.
+In order to apply for such a designation, a letter must be submitted from a duly authorized official of the political subdivision or census designated place addressing the factors outlined in clauses (i) (vi) of this subparagraph.
 Photographs and other supporting documentation are strongly encouraged.
 In order for the area to be designated Rural by the Department for the current Application Round, such requests must be made no later than December 15 of the previous year.
 If staff is able to confirm the findings outlined in the request, the Rural designation will be granted without further action and will remain in effect until such time that the population as described in clause (i) of this subparagraph exceeds 25,000.
 In the event that staff is unable to confirm the information contained in the request, the Applicant will be given an opportunity to supplement their case.
 If, after receiving any supplemental information, staff still cannot confirm the rural nature of the Application, a recommendation for denial will be presented to the Board.
+The factors include: - (i) the population of the political subdivision or census designated place does not exceed 25,000; - (ii) the characteristics of the political subdivision or census designated place and how those differ from the characteristics of the area(s) with which it shares a contiguous boundary;

-- (i) the population of the political subdivision or census designated place does not exceed 25,000; - (ii) the characteristics of the political subdivision or census designated place and how those differ from the characteristics of the area(s) with which it shares a contiguous boundary; - (iii) the percentage of the total border of the political subdivision or census designated place that is contiguous with other political subdivisions or census designated places designated as urban.
+- (iii) the percentage of the total border of the political subdivision or census designated place that is contiguous with other political subdivisions or census designated places designated as urban.
 For purposes of this assessment, less than 50% contiguity with urban designated places is presumptively rural in nature; - (iv) the political subdivision or census designated place contains a significant number of unimproved roads or relies on unimproved roads to connect it to other places; - (v) the political subdivision or census designated place lacks major amenities commonly associated with urban or suburban areas; and - (vi) the boundaries of the political subdivision or census designated place contain, or are surrounded by, significant areas of undeveloped or agricultural land.
-For purposes of this assessment, significant being more than one-third of the total surface area of political subdivision/census designated place, or a minimum of 1,000 acres immediately contiguous to the border. - (6) Experience Requirement.
-Evidence that meets the criteria as stated in subparagraph (A) of this paragraph must be provided in the Application, unless an experience certificate was issued by the Department in the years 2017 through 2019, which may be submitted as acceptable evidence of this requirement.
-Experience of multiple parties may not be aggregated to meet this requirement. - (A) A natural Person, with control of the Development who intends and has the ability to remain in control through placement in service, who is also a Principal of the Developer, Development Owner, or General Partner must establish that they have experience that has included the development and placement in service of 150 units or more in the ten years preceding submission.
-Applicants requesting Multifamily Direct Loan funds only may meet the alternative requirement at §13.25(h)(1)of this title (relating to Experience).
-Acceptable documentation to meet this requirement shall include any of the items in clauses (i) - (ix) of this subparagraph:
+For purposes of this assessment, significant being more than one-third of the total surface area of political subdivision/census designated place, or a minimum of 1,000 acres immediately contiguous to the border.